SNIP 28: Staking V2 proposal

 Motivation for commission increase feature

-However, an unbounded, sudden 0→100 increase in commission is also something we want to avoid - as we believe DeFi users deserve greater transparency around what commission they will pay in the future, and when their commission might change - which is why there is more to this feature than simply allowing commission increase.
+However, an unbounded, sudden 0→100 increase in commission is also something to avoid - as DeFi users deserve greater transparency around what commission they will pay in the future, and when their commission might change - which is why there is more to this feature than simply allowing commission increase.

 Specification